 This means that the data is inaccessible to computer programs and applications.
 This is not a minor issue.
-All the data in a PDF invoice, for example, needs to be sent to an electronic accounting or ERP system.
+All the data in a PDF invoice – a transactional document – needs to be sent to an electronic accounting or ERP system.
 However, if that data is in a PDF format, the accounting system will be unable to recognize the data.

 As a result of this limitation, manual data entry has become the standard method for capturing the data in these PDF files and exporting that data to Excel spreadsheets or other formats that hold the data in a structured manner to be used by computer applications.

 The problem is that manual data entry is slow, inefficient, and expensive.
-The tedious task of copying out data into other applications has the potential to demotivate your team severely and is a terrible waste of their talent.
+The tedious task of copying out data into other applications has the potential to demotivate your team severely and is an utter waste of their talent.

-Fortunately, there is a better way to get text from PDF files.
-Using an Intelligent Document Processing (IDP) platform, you can extract text from PDF online documents and instantly send the data to its proper destination.
+Fortunately, there’s a better way to get text from PDF files.
+Using an intelligent document processing – IDP – platform, you can extract text from PDF documents and instantly send the data to its proper destination.

 The best data extraction software will even include an “extract text from PDF to Excel” function so that you can quickly export the data to a format compatible with your other systems.

-An effective PDF-to-text converter can help you increase the efficiency of virtually every single document-based process in your business, from invoices to packing lists and everything in between.
+An effective PDF-to-text converter will help you increase the efficiency of virtually every single document-based process in your business, from invoices to packing lists and everything in between.

 Extract text from PDF image

 To extract text from PDF documents efficiently, a PDF-to-text OCR solution is required.
-OCR is short for optical character recognition and refers to the ability of a computer application to scan a document, identify the text characters within it, and then automatically extract that text as data that can be exported to various formats.
+OCR is short for optical character recognition and refers to the ability of a computer application to scan a document and identify the text characters within it.
+And then automatically extract that text as data that can be exported to various formats.

 This type of OCR has already been fairly widely used as a way to save time and costs on manual data entry.
-However, it is severely limited from a document management point of view.
+However, it’s severely limited from a document management point of view.

-Although the technology can capture data very accurately from documents that have minimal variation, its accuracy drops precipitously as the variation between documents increases.
+Although the technology can capture data accurately from documents that have minimal variation, its accuracy drops greatly as the variation between documents increases.

-This requires businesses that implement template-based OCR to hire expensive experts to spend hours building new templates and writing new rules for every single vendor they work with.
+This means that businesses implementing template-based OCR have to hire expensive experts or use their IT team to spend/waste hours building new templates and writing new rules for every single vendor they work with.

 A better solution than template-based OCR is AI-enabled OCR, also known as cognitive OCR.
 This character recognition technology uses deep learning to extract text from PDF documents.